FAIR OAK CROSS COUNTRY and SHOW-JUMP SCHOOLING ROUNDS

 TO MAKE A BOOKING PLEASE READ BELOW

 If you would like to school around our xc course please use our online booking facilities.
-All bookings must be done online and in advance only and you can book using our Secure Online Entry System.
+All bookings must be done online and in advance (including on the day) only and you can book using our Secure Online Entry System.

 To book the course, first find the date and click on the event name in the listing below.
 The booking will open in a new page, chose the time you wish to come via the purple entry button at the top of the page.
 If you experience any difficulties making a booking or would like support please call 07798 626075 of MyRidingDiary.